-In Reception children are taught the pre-cursive style which gets them ready for joining their letters in KS1.
-In KS1 children start to join their handwriting when they are ready and by the end of Year 2 the expectation is that all children will be joining.
+In KS1 children start to join their handwriting when they are ready and by the end of Year 2 the expectation is that all children will be beginning to join.

 Model Used

 Wreningham VC Primary School uses the Nelson handwriting scheme with the following letter formation.